marco-pina/marco-pina.github.io/content/Public Codes/_index.md

 ---

-This section is still in progress, but if you dig into my github repositories, you'll find everything that's supposed to be here.
+This section is still in progress, but if you dig into my github repositories, you will find everything that is supposed to be here.

 ### Replication codes of papers